MaxSoloshenko/restapi/README.md

 # Testing API integration framework.
 V1
 V2 has other Ecpectation types.
-Documentation for V2 will must be updated yet.
+Documentation for V2 must be updated yet.

 ## Requirements
 To be able to operate with framework your system should have next tools: